 - 1. Download the installation package provided to you by the MIPAR support team. - 2.
 Install python 3.7,3.8 or 3.9 - 3.
 Add python to Windows path - 4.
-Run MIPAR-API_v.x.x.x_InstallPack_Win.exe, allow the installer to finish until the command window disappears. - 5.
+Run MIPAR-API_v.x.x.x_InstallPack_Win.exe.
+Follow extraction and installation wizard instructions. - 5.
+The installer will install a miparAPI folder in Program Files and attempt to install the miparAPI package into the default python environment - 6.
 Add a new system environment variable: miparAPI with value: <Path to the miparAPI folde r in your Python Environment>